-The number of complaints for 2013-14, together with previous years for comparison, is shown in the Tables at the end of this report.
+The number of complaints for 2013-15, together with previous years for comparison, is shown in the Tables at the end of this report.

 This information is made available for consideration by individual service areas, as part of performance management throughout the year.
 This helps identify any themes or trends and so informs service improvement initiatives.
-The Customer & Member Liaison Manager meets with various departmental management teams to discuss any implications arising from themes or trends in complaints.
+The Customer & Member Liaison Manager meets with various service management teams to discuss any implications arising from themes or trends in complaints.

-Complaints related activity as set out in Table 7 including low level complaints was up by 5% during 2013-14 on the previous year.
-However formal Corporate complaints increased by 23% from 535 to 659, Social Care complaints increased by 21%.
+The total complaints related activity is set out in Table 1.
+Low level complaints have decreased year on year since 2012-13.
+However formal Corporate complaints have increased by 44% from 535 to 772, Social Care complaints increased by 37% during the 2 year period.

-Corporate complaints resolved at Stage 1 remained high at 85%, 97% of Children Social Care complaints were resolved at Stage 1.
+Corporate complaints resolved at Stage 1 remained high at between 83% and 84% and 100% of Children Social Care complaints were resolved at Stage 1 during 2013-14.
 This reflects the value of the training provided over the last few years by Customer & Member Liaison Staff and the LGO in Effective Complaint Handling and the commitment of Managers and Supervisors to resolve complaints at an early stage.